 As shown in Figure 14.1, depending on the assumption (1,2 or 3) the optimal estimator of is obtained with Ordinary Last Square for case 1, while Generalized Last Square for case 2 and 3.

-For example, if the residuals are autocorrelated, then their conditional variance-covariance matrix in matrix notation reads More explicitly,
+For example, if the residuals are correlated, then their conditional variance-covariance matrix reads or more explicitly,

-Since the matrix is symmetric the number of unique values (free elements) are given by variances and covariances, i.e.
+Since the matrix is symmetric the number of distinct elements above (or below) the diagonal reads Hence, given that the number of elements of is , the number of unique values (free elements) are given by the variances and plus covariances, i.e.